Henry Cele: Early life

-On 20 June 1941, Cele was born in KwaMashu, Durban, South Africa.
+Cele was born in KwaMashu, Durban, South Africa.
 Within his family, he was referred to by his clan name Ndosi (Bavela KwaMthetwa), or Magaye.

-Cele was raised by his grandmother, at the age of 16 due to financial problems he had to leave school and turned to sports.
+Cele was raised by his grandmother.
+He left school at the age of 16, due to financial problems, and consequently turned to sports.

 Career

 As an athlete

 Cele, nicknamed "Black Cat" for his prowess as a goalkeeper, played for Aces United in the old South African Soccer League (SASL) in the 1960s.
-He also played for Lamontville Golden Arrows f.c soccer team in Lamontville Township and coached a professional soccer club in South Africa until his death.
+He also played for Lamontville Golden Arrows F.C. soccer team in Lamontville Township and coached a professional soccer club in South Africa until his death.
 On Saturdays, he played for Durity Football Club in the Commercial Football League in Durban.

 In 1978, Cele felt he was he was too old to and retired from the sport, hence he started coaching and managing players.

 As an actor

-In November 1981, Cele was approached to audition to play the role Shaka, a Zulu chief who led an army against the British empire in 1800s, in the stage production "Shaka" which ran for a year.
+In November 1981, Cele was approached to audition to play the role Shaka, a Zulu King who led an army against the British empire in 1800s, in the stage production "Shaka" which ran for a year.

 In 1986, the five episodes of the ten hours miniseries Shaka Zulu premiered.
 Director Bill Faure who saw him in the stage production suggested that he auditioned.
-Cele beat out 4000 individual who also auditioned.
+Cele beat out 4000 individuals who also auditioned.

 In 1988, Cele acted in David Winters's Rage to Kill, and Freedom Fighters.

 In 1990, Cele acted in Curse III: Blood Sacrifice.

 In 1996, Cele acted in Stephen Hopkins's The Ghost and the Darkness.

 Cele appeared again in 2001 as Shaka in the 3-hour 2-part miniseries, called Shaka Zulu: The Citadel.
 Set in winter 1827.
 It was also released in a 2-hour telemovie version called Shaka Zulu: The Last Great Warrior.